-As C12E7A showed good wetting ability (please see section 4.3.2.) it was decided to shut in the system for 48 hours and let spontaneous imbibition in porous media occur.
+As $C{12}E_7A$ showed good wetting ability (please see section 4.3.2.
+Wetting ability evaluationit was decided to shut in the system for 48 hours and let spontaneous imbibition in porous media occur.
 After the shut-in, surfactant injection started with the rate of 0.1 mL/min, and then the injection rate was increased by 5 times until 0.5 mL/min.
 Pressure drop and permeability profiles are shown in Figure 58a,b.
+As one can see, the injection characteristics dynamics stabilize fast.
+The PD and permeability did not change compared to brine and surfactant injection before shut-in in the case of injection with the rate of 0.1 mL/min.
+When Q was increased, the permeability growth was observed by $\sim$ 2 times and was 3.911 mD.
+Besides that, injection rate increase led to recovery factor improvement that will be discussed in next section.